How Long Should I Spend in the Gym?

 Do not get into the habit of making conversation during your rest breaks either.

-Your rest periods should be anywhere from 90 seconds to 3 minutes.
-You'll be shocked at how quickly three minutes can go by when you are chatting it up.
+Your rest periods should be anywhere from 90 seconds to 3 minutes maximum.
+You’ll be shocked at how quickly three minutes can go by when you are chatting it up.

 Go to the gym with a purpose, stop wasting your time and everyone else’s.

-Another common mistake people make at the gym is being glued to their phone.
+Another common mistake people make at the gym is being glued to their phones.

-If it’s not wasting time dilly dalling with friends at the gym, it’s with their virtual friends on the phone.
+If it’s not wasting time dilly-dallying with friends at the gym, it’s with their virtual friends on the phone.

-I've seen people start a long-winded conversation in the middle of their workout.
+I’ve seen people start a long-winded conversation in the middle of their workout, and chat throughout my entire training session.
 I’ve also seen people going back-and-forth sending text messages for 10 minutes straight!

 This is a major distraction and significantly increases the time that you are spending at the gym.